express delivery

 Yes, the Enzoflam tablet can be used for relieving pain as it is a pain-relieving medicine used to relieve pain, swelling and inflammation of joints and bones.
 However, you should only use this medicine if it is recommended by your doctor.

 You must discuss any other diseases and medicines you are taking with your doctor.
 Your doctor may accordingly change the dosage or he may suggest alternative medicine to you.
 Excessive use of painkillers must be avoided as it can result in kidney damage.
-Also, if you are on this medicine, you may experience low blood glucose symptoms.
-If this happens, have something sweet like sugar or juice and report it to your doctor.
+Also, if you are on this medicine, you may experience symptoms of low blood glucose.
+Paracetamol has been associated with an increased risk of low blood sugar when taken along with certain antidiabetic medications like DPP-4 inhibitors.
+If this happens, have something sweet, such as sugar or juice, and report it to your doctor.

 No, it is not safe to take any other medicines to relieve pain along with this medicine.
 Concomitant use of painkillers can cause adverse effects like gastrointestinal bleeding and liver damage.